 Rural Medicine is a mandatory primary care selective rotation, and is four weeks in duration.
-It is an upper level third or fourth year course that may be served preferably in an office based setting, however, can be accomplished in a hospital out-patient clinic.
+It is a fourth year rotation that may be served preferably in an office based setting, however, can be accomplished in a hospital out-patient clinic.
 The osteopathic medical student is, under preceptor supervision, actively engaged in both the care and the medical decision-making for the delivery of the healthcare needs to the out-patient population.
 During the four weeks, the osteopathic medical student will evaluate patients, develop comprehensive care plans and experience the responsibilities and challenges associated with physician care in a medically underserved area.
 Requisites: Community Population < 5000 people, Nearest Full Service Hospital > 50 miles, Local Hospital Bed Capacity < 100 beds, and Preceptor Specialty may include Family Medicine, Internal Medicine, Pediatrics, or Women's Health.
 Prerequisites: Family Medicine I, Family Medicine II, General Internal Medicine I, Pediatrics, General Surgery I, and Women's Health.